 Men of the 2/32nd Battalion marching through the ruins of Jesselton seen from an archway at the entrance to the Jesselton railway station.

 Just last month, I had the opportunity to walk near the Atkinson Clock Tower and this is how it looked today.
-It’s the only remaining structure from old Jesselton that’s still standing.
+It’s one of the only two remaining structures from the old Jesselton that’s still standing.